Introduction

 Pot Control

 Be mindful of the size of the pot when playing against loose opponents.
-Avoid bloating the pot with marginal hands and focus on pot control when you have a medium-strength hand.
+Avoid bloating the pot with marginal hands, and focus on pot control when you have a medium-strength hand.
 This helps mitigate potential losses against their wide range.

 Be Prepared for Variance

 You can face higher variance when you play against loose players due to the unpredictable nature of their game.
 Therefore, you need to be mentally prepared to deal with swings in your bankroll.
-Also, you have to learn how to maintain emotion control to avoid going on tilt when facing bad beats.
+Also, you have to learn how to maintain emotion to avoid going on tilt when facing bad beats.

 Stay Selective